codingatkca/interview_experience/README.md

 - How do you do Exception handling in Spring?
 - How to call Call Storedprocedure in Spring using JdbcTemplate and Jdbc?
 - How to handle cache in Spring Restfull service ?[Cache concept in Spring]
+- RowMapper class in Spring?

 ##Hibernate Questions
 - JPA Repository VS CRUDRepository
 - Differents states of Objects in JPA
 - Difference between get vs load method?
+- Different Annotation in Hibernate?

 ##Microservice Question
 - Design Principle of Microservice Architecture?
 - How do you handle Transaction in Microservice Architecture?
+- Zool and Hystix of Microservice?

 ##Data Base Question
 - Function vs Stored Procedures